 - CHEM 101 & 101L General Chemistry and Lab

 For program information and course descriptions, please visit the on-line Undergraduate Catalogue.
-You will follow the 2013-14 Undergraduate Catalogue - this is your contract with the University, and vis versa.
-Be sure to review the information in the 13-14 catalogue when it becomes available (the catalogue is still under review, and should be posted to the website this summer).
-Until then, please refer to the 2012-2013 Undergraduate Catalogue, as much of the information is the same.
+You will follow the 2014-15 Undergraduate Catalogue.
+This catalogue is currently under construction but should be posted sometime this summer.
+In the meantime, please refer to the 2013-2014 Undergraduate Catalogue, as much of the information is the same.

 What other courses are required of GU students?
 Learn more about core requirements.